 The best locations around Toronto Pearson for watching planes

 Planespotting should be a fun hobby shared with friends and family.
-I will never promote your taking any risks with the law and putting your life and limb in danger, therefore ruining it for everybody else.
+I will never promote anyone taking risks with the law and putting life and limb in danger, therefore ruining it for everybody else.

 By stating the above, I, therefore, free myself of responsibility for any consequences, legal or otherwise, that will or may occur to you by your own doing or by the action or neglect of a third party.